Painted in 50 shades of blue, El Nido’s picturesque view offers more than a weekend sanctuary.

 We only get to marvel at it’s beauty from afar as the Big Lagoon is close for the Survivor shooting.

 We were also told that the passage to the Secret Island is non-passable for our boat.
-So we headed to our final island, the 7 Commandos Beach.
+So we headed to our final island hopping tour, the 7 Commandos Beach.
 This is a perfect setting to lounge and wait for nightfall.
 The waves are crazy though.

 There are around 3 small houses in this island, and I guess almost the same number of family lives here.
 Their main source of income is to sell fresh coconut juice.
-It costs more than the usual tourist price, but a refreshing treat nonetheless for our tired and thirsty soul.
+It costs more than the usual tourist price, but a refreshing treat nonetheless for our beatup soul.

-We wander to the end of the island and found a perfect spot to lounge but we can’t stay long enough for sunset.
+We wander to the end of the island and found a perfect spot to lounge but downside of having a group package tour is we can’t stay long enough for sunset.
 At past 4 pm, we were on our way back to El Nido.